medilink-org/backend-medilink/README.md

 ## Deployment

-To deploy the the Project (Production Mode), begin by installing the dependencies using `npm install` and start the application using the compiled code in the build directory using `npm start`.
+To deploy the the Project (Production Mode), begin by installing the dependencies using `npm install`.
+As mentioned above, `postinstall` will take care of building the project.
+Thus, after running `npm install`, you should start the application using the compiled code in the build directory using `npm start`.

+A deployed version of the frontend lives at [medilink-backend](https://medi-link-api.onrender.com/)

 ## Authors